Kings beat Flyers 6-3, McLellan gets 500th coaching win - WHIZ News

-Arvidsson also had an empty-net goal late in the third period to put the game out of reach for Los Angeles, which is a season-high four games over .500.
+“It was nice to score that early.
+I felt like I had some space and I could get one in,” said Arvidsson, who has eight goals in his first season with the Kings.

-Trevor Moore had a career-high four points with a goal and three assists.
-Phillip Danault had a goal and two assists, and Brendan Lemieux and Adrian Kempe also scored for the Kings.
-Jonathan Quick made 33 saves for his sixth win in his last seven games, and Drew Doughty added two assists.
+Arvidsson, whose other four-point game came in 2007 with Nashville, added an empty-net goal late in the third period to put the game out of reach.

 McLellan is the 27th coach in league history to reach 500 wins.
 He is in his third season behind the Kings’ bench after previous stops in Edmonton and San Jose.